Every NHL Team’s Top Prospect – 2024-25 Preseason Update

 Previously: Jesper Wallstedt

-Jesper Wallstedt has been considered one of the, if not the best, goaltending prospects in the NHL for several years now, and he finally made the move to North America last season.
+Jesper Wallstedt has been considered to be one of the best goaltending prospects in the NHL for several years now, and he finally made the move to North America last season.
 Wallstedt looks like he’ll become a good starting goaltender in the NHL at least, with the potential to be a true star.
 After playing really well in the SHL two years ago, Wallstedt finally tried his hand in the AHL where he quickly showed that his talent is legit and that he may be a force to be reckoned with in the near future.

-Wallstedt definitely still needs some time to adjust to the different pace of play in North America’s narrower rinks, but luckily for Wallstedt the Wild have Marc-André Fleury under contract for another season and Filip Gustavsson for another three so there’s no need for them to rush Wallstedt into a big role.
-Obviously the team hasn’t had great goaltending from that pair this year, but Wallstedt’s NHL debut in January suggested that they need to take the patient route with their top prospect.
+Wallstedt definitely still needs some time to adjust to the different pace of play in North America’s narrower rinks, but luckily for Wallstedt the Wild have Marc-André Fleury under contract for another season and Filip Gustavsson for more after that so there’s no need for them to rush Wallstedt into a big role.
+The team didn’t get great goaltending from that pair last year, but Wallstedt’s NHL debut in January suggested that they will need to take the patient route with their top prospect and avoid rushing him.

 Previously: Matthew Wood